rgilks/sloposcope/README.md

 ## 🙏 Acknowledgments

-- Based on research by Shaib et al. (2025) "Measuring AI 'SLOP' in Text"
 - Built with [spaCy](https://spacy.io/) and [sentence-transformers](https://www.sbert.net/)
 - Deployed on [Fly.io](https://fly.io/)
 - Inspired by ongoing research in AI text detection and quality assessment

-# Test comment